-The Memorial opened to the public on September 11, 2011.
-The Memorial ensures that future generations never forget the thousands of people who died on September 11, 2001 in New York, in Shanksville, Pennsylvania and at the Pentagon in Virginia, as well as those who died in the terrorist bombing of the World Trade Center on February 26, 1993.
-The Memorial is set in a context that bustles with the activity of Lower Manhattan, yet provides a quiet and respectful setting for remembrance and contemplation.
-Family members of victims and visitors from around the world come to the Project Area to learn about the events of September 11, 2001 and February 26, 1993 and to remember those who died and those whose lives were changed forever.
+The Memorial will ensure that future generations never forget the thousands of people who died on September 11, 2001 in New York, in Shanksville, Pennsylvania and at the Pentagon in Virginia, as well as those who died in the terrorist bombing of the World Trade Center on February 26, 1993.
+The Memorial will be set in a context that bustles with the activity of Lower Manhattan, yet provides a quiet and respectful setting for remembrance and contemplation.
+Family members of victims and visitors from around the world will come to the Project Area to learn about the events of September 11, 2001 and February 26, 1993 and to remember those who died and those whose lives were changed forever.